skadaba1/DataPilot/README.md

 6. Build functionality for database upload
 7. Pass databases as strings to query
 8. Build some chain of thought prompting
 9. Add auto-suggestions (can be triggered rule-based) so users don't have to submit questions before recieving feedback
+10. Spreadsheet capability?